www.QuantumBrainComputerInterface.com

 https://www.yahoo.com/news/science/articles/physicists-propose-universe-may-contain-140700143.html

-Like if time was more fundamental than the volume of space
+What if time were more fundamental than the volume of space?